Riclamin/Deceive-inc-loadout-capture/Readme.md

 - Add support for disguise tier + extra info.
 - Replacing the screen capture with API calls, so that everything can be run in the cloud instead.
 Requires help from the game developer.

+Versionfile(a.b.c.d) works as follows:
+a.
+Major release
+b.
+Minor release
+c.
+Build version of minor release.
+d.
+Balance version.
+During development will be updated regularly until everything is up to date with the current patch.
+Afterward should update once per patch unless undocumented changes are found.